-The Elk FP-LAPW Code
+The Elk Code

-An all-electron full-potential linearised augmented-plane wave (FP-LAPW) code with many advanced features.
+An all-electron full-potential linearised augmented-plane wave (LAPW) code with many advanced features.
 Written originally at Karl-Franzens-Universität Graz as a milestone of the EXCITING EU Research and Training Network, the code is designed to be as simple as possible so that new developments in the field of density functional theory (DFT) can be added quickly and reliably.
 The code is freely available under the GNU General Public License.

-Latest version: 0.9.279
+Latest version: 9.5.1 (March 2024)

-Features | Download | Documentation | FAQ | Forums | Mailing list | Contributions | Links
+News | Features | Download | Documentation | Forums | Mailing list | Contributions | CECAM tutorial | Links

 Features